Stability analysis of a stochastic port-Hamiltonian car-following model: Abstract

 While, using the Itô's formula, we obtain directly

 This allows to get, after simplifications, the balance equation

-Note that the Hamiltonian behavior does not directly depend on the interaction potential and related parameter $\alpha$ introduced in \eqref{quadrapot} thanks to the block skew symmetry of the matrix $J$. \end{remark}
+\end{proof} \begin{remark} Note that the Hamiltonian behaviour \eqref{EnergyBalance} does not directly depend on the interaction potential and the related parameter $\alpha$ introduced in \eqref{quadrapot} due to the block skew symmetry of the matrix $J$.
+Furthermore, the first drift terms $\gamma\sum_{n=1}^N p_n(F(Q_n)-p_n)+\beta\sum_{n=1}^N p_n(p_{n+1}-p_n)$ are equal to zero at equilibrium where $Q_n=L/N$ and $p_n=F(L/N)$ for all $n\in\{1,\ldots,N\}$.
+In addition, the stochastic noise induces a deterministic positive drift $N\sigma^2/2$ in the dynamics of the Hamiltonian.
+This is due to the convex shape of the Hamiltonian. \end{remark}

-The system representation using the spacing and speed variable $(Q,p)$ enables a compact port-Hamiltonian formulation.
-In Section \ref{stab}, we work out a different representation of the stochastic system and the solution using the position and speed variables $(q,p)$ to study the system asymptotic properties as $t\rightarrow\infty$.
+The system representation using the spacing and speed variables $(Q,p)$ enables a compact port-Hamiltonian formulation.
+In Sec.~\ref{stab}, we work out a different representation of the stochastic system and the solution using the position and speed variables $(q,p)$ to study the asymptotic properties of the system as $t\rightarrow\infty$.